Canal Catorce: History

 Last logo as "Una Voz con Todos" from 2016-2017.
-During transmissions and advertising spots, the logo transformed into the number 14.
+During transmissions and advertising sports, the logo transformed into the number 14.

 The Organismo Promotor de Medios Audiovisuales, or OPMA, was the predecessor to the SPR.
 It was founded with the aim of extending the breadth and depth of public television in Mexico.
 Two national-level public television stations were already on the air — XEIPN-TV, established in 1959, and Canal 22, established as public/cultural in 1993 — but they were not available outside Mexico City except through pay television and select programs carried by the public television stations in the various states, as well as Canal Once's few existing retransmitters.
 Outside Mexico City, XEIPN had a national penetration of 28%, and XEIMT had 22% reach.

 Furthermore, in 2005, the teveunam network (not to be confused with XHUNAM-TDT) owned by the National Autonomous University of Mexico (UNAM) began its broadcast as a Pay TV-only channel.